 Check sunset times for Zion before hiking so you can begin the hike to Canyon Overlook around 1 hour before sunset.

-This is a very short and quick hike for the entire family to enjoy, so let’s get into it!
+This is a very short and quick hike for the entire family to enjoy at one of the very best USA national parks, so let’s get into it!

 1. Park Up & Begin Your Hike